LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Types
     * User Based: governed by IAM policies (eg: which user,  within a given AWS account, via IAM should be allowed to access resources)
     * Resource Based:
-      * Bucket Policies (JSON based statements)
-        * Governing such things as:
+      * Bucket Policies (JSON based statements) governing such things as:
         * (Blocking) public access \[setting was created to prevent company data leaks, and can be set at the account level to ensure of inheritance]
         * Forced encryption at upload (necessitates encryption headers).
-Can be alternatively be done by "default encryption" via S3, though Bucket Policies are evaluated first
+Can alternatively be done by "default encryption" via S3, though Bucket Policies are evaluated first
         * Cross account access
       * Bucket policy statement attributes
         * SID: statement id
         * Resources: per S3, either buckets or objects
         * Effect: Allow or Deny
-          * Actions: The set of api action to apply the effect to
+        * Actions: The set of api action(s) to apply the effect to
         * Principal: User/Account the policy applies to
     * Object Access Control List (ACL) - finer control of individual objects (eg: block public access)
     * Bucket Access Control List (ACL) - control at the bucket level (eg: block public access)
   * S3 Object(s) are owned by the AWS account that uploaded it, not the bucket owner
   * Settings to block public access to bucket(s)/object(s) can be set at the account level
   * S3 is accessible to other AWS resources via: